-Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Delivery Style: Nonverbal Effectiveness Demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
-Uses continual eye contact.
-Demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
-Uses fairly consistent eye contact.
-At times demonstrates developing confidence in presenting content.
-At times uses posture, poise, and facial expression to support presentation.
-Uses eye contact inconsistently.
-Shows lack of ease in presenting through poor posture, lack of poise, and lack of facial expression.
-Uses poor to no eye contact.
-Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
-Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
+Area 4 3 2 1 Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
+Speaks naturally at a moderate rate with correct pronunciation, enunciation, and volume.
 Uses few unnecessary pauses "ums".
 Makes no obvious grammatical errors.
 Uses cue cards or other supports effectively and does not read the presentation.
 Uses rich, precise, and varied vocabulary.
 Well-rehearsed and prepared.
 Conveys enthusiasm for the topic.
-Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
+Most of the time they speak clearly at a moderate rate with correct pronunciation, enunciation, and volume.
 Uses few unnecessary pauses "ums".
 Makes few grammatical errors.
-Most of the time uses cue cards or other supports appropriately, without reading the presentation.
+Most of the time they use cue cards or other supports appropriately, without reading the presentation.
 Uses well-chosen and varied vocabulary.
 Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
 Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
-No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
-Volume and rate of speech are often inappropriate, making comprehension difficult.
+No enthusiasm is conveyed for the topic.
+Speech is unclear with poor enunciation and incorrect pronunciation.
+The volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
 Reads presentation.
 Uses inappropriate or simplistic vocabulary.
-Mechanics, Grammar, Professional Format Mainly error free.
-Uses APA citation correctly where applicable for referencing sources.
+Mechanics, Grammar, Professional Format Uses APA citation correctly where applicable for referencing sources.
 Meets and exceeds all requirements for an excellent academic response.
+Meets and exceeds all requirements of the assignment.
+Error free.
 A few minor errors in usage, grammar, or mechanics.
-Generally uses APA citation correctly where applicable for referencing sources.
+Generally, uses APA citation correctly where applicable for referencing sources.
+Meets most requirements for a well written academic response.
+Meets most requirements of the assignment.
 Frequent errors in usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
 Uses APA citation inconsistently and with errors when sources are used.
+Meets a few requirements for an acceptable academic response.
+Meets a few requirements of the assignment.
 Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper.
 Many errors in APA citation, demonstrating lack of citation knowledge when sources are used.
+Meets few requirements for an acceptable academic response.
+Meets little to no requirements of the assignment.